Anycast

-Anycast is a network addressing and routing methodology in which a single destination IP address is shared by devices (generally servers) in multiple locations.
+Anycast is a network addressing and routing methodology in which a single IP address is shared by devices (generally servers) in multiple locations.
 Routers direct packets addressed to this destination to the location nearest the sender, using their normal decision-making algorithms, typically the lowest number of BGP network hops.
-Anycast routing is widely used by content delivery networks such as web and DNS hosts, to bring their content closer to end users.
+Anycast routing is widely used by content delivery networks such as web and name servers, to bring their content closer to end users.

-Addressing methods

-There are four principal addressing methods in the Internet Protocol: